Ferrari’s (NYSE:RACE) Periodic Report on its Stock Buyback Program

-Maranello (Italy), September 20, 2021 – Ferrari NV (NYSE/MTA:RACE) informs that the Company has purchased, under the fourth tranche of the common share buyback program announced on March 11, 2021 (“Fourth Tranche”), additional common shares – reported in aggregate form, on a daily basis – on the Italian Stock Exchange (MTA) and on the New York Stock Exchange (NYSE) as follows:
+Maranello (Italy), September 27, 2021 – Ferrari N.V.
+(NYSE:RACE) informs that the Company has purchased, under the 4th tranche of the common share buyback program announced on March 11, 2021, additional common shares – reported in aggregate form, on a daily basis – on the Italian Stock Exchange (MTA) and on the New York Stock Exchange (NYSE) as follows:

 |MTA